ryanjamesmilia/ryanjamesmilia.github.io/README.md

 🔅 Purpose

-This website fulfills the digital portfolio requirement for the Graduate Certificate in Geospatial Data Analytics at the Centre of Geographic Sciences (COGS).
-It also serves as a public professional portfolio for potential employers and collaborators.
+This website serves as a professional portfolio for potential employers and collaborators.

 ---